 Staph bacterial infections.
 These usually occur when your dog has already been scratching an area to the point of inflammation and skin damage, inviting bacteria to multiply and cause an infection.
 Signs of a staph bacterial infection include persistent itching, skin redness, crusts/scabs, rash, or pimples.
 Staph infections in dogs most often are secondary to allergies or parasites but can also occur in dogs with hormonal imbalances.

 If you see any of the signs of the above conditions, make an appointment to see your dog’s veterinarian.
 They will start a work up to diagnose what’s causing your dog’s itch and will partner with you to find the treatment that works best for you and your pet.
 They’ll be able to prescribe medications and give you other tips to give you and your dog much needed relief.

-Important Safety Information: Do not use APOQUEL in dogs less than 12 months of age or those with serious infections.
+IMPORTANT SAFETY INFORMATION: Do not use APOQUEL in dogs less than 12 months of age or those with serious infections.
 APOQUEL may increase the chances of developing serious infections, and may cause existing parasitic skin infestations or pre-existing cancers to get worse.
-APOQUEL has not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporine.
+Consider the risks and benefits of treatment in dogs with a history of recurrence of these conditions.
+New neoplastic conditions (benign and malignant) were observed in clinical studies and post-approval.
+APOQUEL has not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporines.
 Do not use in breeding, pregnant, or lactating dogs.
 Most common side effects are vomiting and diarrhea.
 APOQUEL has been used safely with many common medications including parasiticides, antibiotics and vaccines.
 For more information, please see the full Prescribing Information.